easycoder/easycoder-py/doc/README.md

 ## Synonyms and syntactic noise

-At the current stage of development there is usually just one way to implement a given command.
+At the current stage of development there is usually just one way to process a given command.
 English is replete with alternatives that all mean the same thing and additional words that carry no actual meaning but make a sentence easier to read, and there is no reason why many of these cannot be implemented in **_EasyCoder_** as a means to make scripts more readable.
 An example might be

 ```
 create Label text `Summary` in Panel